tschm/mosek-license-server/readme.md

 This repository serves two purposes.
 It exposes the server but it is also the home for a little Python package to inject the license into your programs.

+We solve a common problem here.
+Assume $20$ researchers work on $50$ different strategies.
+Using local copies of the same license file is a tedious exercise as the file needs to get updated once a year.
+Rather, each strategy would connect to the server to fetch a license using the mosek_license Python package.
+Once the strategy expires we only need to update the server.
+No change for the strategies is required.

 ## License server

 ### Copy your license file into folder